-Not sure if you knew, but Berlin is world-famous for its all-day breakfast and brunch scene.
-Now you're wondering how eating your way through delicious and nutritious Berlin brunch buffets can actually have a positive impact on our planet?
+Maybe you've heard that Berlin is world-famous for its all-day breakfast and brunch scene.
+Are you wondering how eating your way through delicious and nutritious Berlin brunch buffets can actually have a positive impact on our planet?

 If you love food as much as we do, listen up.
 This guide is here to help you find the best earth-friendly food places, inspire your taste buds and, above all, discover the most creative vegan brunch and breakfast spots Berlin has to offer.